MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-search-reference-parsing.md

 ## Create indexers

 The Microsoft Academic Graph has well over 200 million papers, which can take a considerable amount of time to index.
-To help reduce the amount of time taken to index the papers we create **four indexers** each targeting a specific subset of the text documents generated earlier.
+To help reduce the amount of time taken to index the papers we create **six indexers** each targeting a specific subset of the text documents generated earlier.

 * Keep the request headers and action verb as-is
 * Change the resource to ```/indexers```.
 The full URL should look like